- Written by Dr.Mehmet Demircioglu

 When the plan comes mainly from a sales conversation, I slow the decision down.
 A coordinator should not give the surgical plan as if the medical part has already been solved.
 Coordinators can help with organization, but the surgical judgment belongs to the surgeon.

 If a promise sounds too certain, it is worth slowing down.
-You can read more about why I am careful with hair transplant guarantee claims.
-A proper consultation should reduce fear by making the plan more honest, not by making the outcome sound risk free.
+I slow down around hair transplant guarantee claims.
+A proper consultation should reduce fear by making the plan clearer, not by making the outcome sound risk free.

 Can anxiety mean I am not emotionally ready?

 Sometimes, yes.
-I do not judge a patient for this.
-Hair loss can affect confidence deeply, and many patients arrive with years of frustration behind them.
+I look for this carefully.
+Hair loss can affect self-image deeply, and many patients arrive with years of frustration behind them.
 But surgery should not be performed as an emergency response to shame, panic, or a bad week in the mirror.

 I ask patients to separate desire from desperation.
 Desire means the patient wants improvement and understands the process.
 Desperation means the patient feels that life cannot continue unless surgery changes everything quickly.
 The second state can make the waiting period after surgery much harder.

-If a patient has severe panic, unstable depression, uncontrolled anxiety, or is already struggling to cope with daily life, I want that discussed before surgery.
-This does not automatically exclude surgery.
+If a patient has severe panic, unstable depression, uncontrolled anxiety, or is already struggling to cope with daily life, that needs review before surgery.
+That does not simply exclude surgery.
 It means the operation should be planned when the patient is stable enough to handle healing, shedding, waiting, and uncertainty.

-For patients already using mood related medication, I would rather know it clearly than have it hidden.
+For patients already using mood-related medication, it is safer to say this clearly than to hide it.
 The safer discussion is explained in more detail on the page about having a hair transplant while taking antidepressants.
-The goal is not to shame the patient.
-The goal is to make the medical plan safer and calmer.
+The point is not shame.
+My aim is to make the medical plan safer and more predictable.

 What if my anxiety is about future hair loss?

-This is one of the most reasonable forms of anxiety.
+Fear about future hair loss is reasonable.
 A hair transplant moves hair.
 It does not stop the biological process that caused the hair loss in the first place.
 If the native hair is still thinning, the plan must account for that.

-If a patient is young, losing hair quickly, avoiding medication because of fear, or showing diffuse thinning, I usually plan more conservatively.
+If a patient is young, losing hair quickly, avoiding medication because of fear, or showing diffuse thinning, the plan usually becomes more conservative.
 The right answer may be to stabilize first, treat the medical side when appropriate, or choose a design that does not consume too many grafts too early.
 In some cases, the wise decision is to wait.

 In a stable patient, anxiety about future loss can be handled with planning.
 In an unstable patient, the same anxiety may be telling us that the timing is wrong.
 The difference is not the feeling itself.
 The difference is what the scalp, donor area, family pattern, and medical history show when they are assessed properly.